Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 We set a geo-location to ping us if the phone labeled Teen left the address.
 To test this, we took the phone and walked two blocks away.
 We didn’t receive any notifications that the device had left the alert area.

 Finally, we put the downtime schedule on and waited for the 1 PM start time.
-That time came and went, and nothing was blocked on the phone.
-We even restarted the phone, and only the apps we didn’t block were disabled, while the apps we blocked had total functionality.
+That time came and went, but nothing was blocked on the phone.
+We even restarted the phone, and only the apps we didn’t block were disabled, while the restricted apps still functioned normally.

 Canopy parental control app main dashboard for All About Cookies review